 Technical assistance can be provided for starting a Wellness Council, improving Wellness Council functionality, completing the Alliance’s Healthy School Program Assessment, writing a Wellness Action Plan, and other school wellness initiatives.
 Short-term technical assistance usually involves one or two sessions in person or via phone or email.

-The Wellness Council Coaching Program helps school leaders and staff that need more assistance in starting a wellness council or implementing a specific part of the Wellness Policy.
+The Wellness Council Coaching Program helps school leaders and staff who need more assistance in starting a wellness council or implementing a specific part of the Wellness Policy.
 Coaching is a longer-term relationship with your school that involves at least 3 meetings and monthly check-ins to provide assistance that meets your school’s needs.